-Free education in career and technical programs is available for any regularly enrolled student of the eleven participating school districts in the Southwestern Allegheny County Vocational Technical Planning District.
+Free education in career and technical programs is available for any regularly enrolled student of the eleven participating school districts.
 Placement of pupils in CTE programs is the responsibility of Steel Center in coordination with respective sending high schools.

 Equal Opportunity Clause: Steel Center for Career and Technical Education shall not discriminate against any student, employee or applicant for admission or employment, or in its activities or programs, on the basis of race, color, religious creed, ancestry, union membership, age, gender, sexual orientation, sex, gender expression or identity, national origin, AIDS or HIV status, or disability.